Chart Color Schemes

 Hassall Grove - Plumpton has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified twenty projects likely affecting the region.
-Notable projects include Plumpton Central, Mirvac Marsden Park Residential Development, Australian Development Group's 860-apartment project, and Stockland Elara Masterplanned Community.
+AreaSearch has identified 16 projects that may affect this region.
+Notable ones include Plumpton Central, Mirvac Marsden Park Residential Development, Australian Development Group's 860-Apartment Project, and Stockland Elara Masterplanned Community.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.